jhb123/htmx-blog/README.md

     ```
 - `db_root_password.txt` contains a password needed for MySQL.
 - `db_password.txt` contains a password needed for MySQL.
-- `key.pem` and `cert.pem` should be generated with something like openssl.

 ### Running it with `docker`
 This following two commands will start both the database and the server.